 Better Quality of Life

-The quality of life is undeniable better!
-There is a good balance between work and family life, of course this is dependent on the type of job you do – if you work in the tourist sector you might get very busy in summer and then more quiet in winter time, whilst if you work in any other sector your working time would be more or less the same.
-Overall people here enjoy life more, might be the good weather or the laid back attitude but if you aim to a good work-family balance, this is the place to be.
+The quality of life is undeniably better!
+There is a good balance between work and family life, of course, this is dependent on the type of job you do – if you work in the tourist sector you might get very busy in summer and then more quiet in the winter time, whilst if you work in any other sector your working time would be more or less the same.
+Overall people here enjoy life more, might be the good weather or the laid-back attitude but if you aim for a good work-family balance, this is the place to be.

 Incredibly Safe Place

 Crime on the island is very low, with it being pretty safe for women and kids to go out at night.
-There are few house break-ins and these tend to happen more often in summer, when the island gets busier – but overall there are no major incidents and in some part of the island, people are even still living without locking their doors every-time they leave the house.
+There are few house break-ins and these tend to happen more often in summer when the island gets busier – but overall there are no major incidents and in some parts of the island, people are even still living without locking their doors every time they leave the house.

 Crowded in Summer